 - 4. In a medium bowl, sift together the flour, baking soda, salt, and nutmeg and whisk to combine.

 - 5. In the bowl of a standing mixer fit with the paddle attachment, beat the butter on medium speed until smooth, about 1 minute.
-Add the sugar and beat on medium speed until smooth and fluffy, 3 to 4 minutes.
-Reduce the speed to low, add the flour mixture, and mix just to incorporate.
+Add the sugar and beat until smooth and fluffy, 3 to 4 minutes.
+Reduce the speed to low, add the flour mixture, and mix just until everything is incorporated.

 - 6. Remove the bowl from the mixer and stir in the pecans and coconut.
-The mixture will be crumble.
-Press half of the crumble mixture into the bottom of the prepared pan.
+The mixture will be crumbly.
+Press half the mixture into the bottom of the prepared pan.
 Bake for 10 minutes, until the crust is lightly browned.
-Remove from the oven and spread the cooled fruit filling evenly over the hot crust.
-Sprinkle the remaining crumble mixture over the fruit and gently pat the crumbs in place.
-Do not pack it down.

-- 7. Bake the bars for 20 to 25 minutes, until the top is golden brown.
+- 8. Bake the bars for 20 to 25 minutes, until the top is golden brown.
 Transfer the pan to a wire rack and cool completely before cutting into bars.
-If serving at home, place each bar on a small plate and top with a dollop of sweetened whipped cream.

 Hungry for more?
 Chow down on these: